How to integrate Kadoa MCP with Mastra AI

 Introduction

 This guide walks you through connecting Kadoa to Mastra AI using the Composio tool router.
-By the end, you'll have a working Kadoa agent that can fetch the latest data from my workflow, check crawl status for session abc123, list all pages crawled in last run, enable data validation for workflow xyz789 through natural language commands.
+By the end, you'll have a working Kadoa agent that can fetch the latest data from your workflow, check crawl status for session abc123, list all pages crawled in last run through natural language commands.

 This guide will help you understand how to give your Mastra AI agent real control over a Kadoa account through Composio's Kadoa MCP server.